Twelve Top Tips

 Drinking Fountains are also making a comeback locally, with new facilities available, or planned for, in both Falmouth and Truro

 Say “No” to Plastic Drinking Straws and Stirrers

-The recent announcement of a Government consultation later this year may well lead to a ban on these polluting items, but, in the meantime, consider avoiding plastic straws and stirrers in favour of disposable paper straws, or reusable straws and stirrers made of bamboo and stainless steel.
+As a result of a Government consultation earlier this year a ban on these polluting items will now come into force as from October 2020 (with exceptions for medical conditions), but, in the meantime, consider avoiding plastic straws and stirrers in favour of disposable paper straws, or reusable straws, and stirrers made of bamboo or stainless steel.

 Support the Final Straw Campaign in Cornwall

 More information on the Final Straw Campaign here : http://finalstrawcornwall.co.uk/

 Single-use plastic cups, plates and cutlery are also a major source of marine pollution.
 Use reusable dishware whenever possible.
 Opt for reusable or recyclable cups and bamboo or wooden utensils for coffee mornings, days out, or camping trips.